-In order to qualify for permanent residence, the position must be full-time and defined as permanent by UC.
+In order to qualify for permanent residence as a professor, researcher, or professional, the position must be full-time and defined as permanent by UC.
 A permanent position is one that does not have a definite termination point defined either by a date or the completion of a project or assignment, is not seasonal or intermittent, and is not presently intended or contemplated by the department to have some specified end date in the future.
 Please note that postdoctoral fellowships and "visiting" positions of any kind are not considered permanent by the university.

-All permanent resident requests should be submitted electronically through UC International Services' iStart database.
+All permanent resident requests should be submitted electronically through UC International Services' iBearcatsGlobal database.
 To submit a Permanent Resident request please do the following:

 - Go to https://ibearcatsglobal.uc.edu.